Family of YouTube shooter extends condolences, investigation continues

 "She expressed that she was having family issues, she was relocating.
 She did not want to be in the San Diego area and she was up here to find a job," said Mountain View Police Chief Max Bosel.

-ATF spend the day searching the San Diego home where Aghdam had lived with her grandmother, as well has her father's home in Riverside County.
+The ATF spent the day searching the San Diego home where Aghdam had lived with her grandmother, as well as her father's home in Riverside County.
 He could only say he was sorry.

 "I apologize.
 All the US people, all the humans, I apologize.
 I am sorry.
 I can't believe it," said Ismail Aghdam, the shooter's father.